jlian/jlian.co/content/post/hdmi-cec.md

 All we’re going to do is watch for the “console-only” trace and inject the missing `15:70:00:00` on the TV’s behalf.

-## Don’t spam the bus
+## Don’t spam the bus!

-Most forum scripts loop `cec-client` every few seconds and blast `on 5`.
-That sort of works, but it’s wasteful, slow, and blind:
+Many forum scripts loop `cec-client` every few seconds and blast `on 5`.
+That sort of works, but it's not ideal:

 * Every iteration spins up a new `cec-client`, binds to `/dev/cec0`, sends one command, and tears down.
 * You’re guessing about timing instead of reacting to actual CEC events.